oracle/terraform-provider-oci/website/docs/r/data_safe_alert.html.markdown

 # oci_data_safe_alert
 This resource provides the Alert resource in Oracle Cloud Infrastructure Data Safe service.

-Updates alert status of the specified alert.
+Updates the status of the specified alert.

 ## Example Usage